OpenInterX/CULTURE3D/README.md

 - [ ] **Unreal Engine Project**
   Currently pending upload – to be finished and shared later. (uploading, pending next week)

-For an in-depth look at our methodology and results, please refer to our [Arxiv Paper](https://arxiv.org/abs/XXXX.XXXXX).
+For an in-depth look at our methodology and results, please refer to our [Arxiv Paper]() (to be updated).
 You can also explore the complete open-source dataset and supporting code on our [GitHub Repository](https://github.com/OpenInterX/CULTURE3D).